Navigating Automotive Cluster Testing: Cluster Validation, Challenges and Solutions

 Challenges:

-• Uniformity Testing, Contrast Ratio, Black Level Performance, Flicker Detection are a few challenges in normal light
+• Uniformity Testing, Contrast Ratio, Black Level Performance, Flicker Detection are challenges under normal lighting.

 • Testing for accuracy of audio decibel level, fading effect and ON duration